 Michael Chandler wants to be the next Joe Rogan.
-The UFC lightweight fighter revealed that he will start his own podcast and follow the likes of Rogan and Jon Anik after he hangs up his gloves, just not into the commentary booth.
+The UFC lightweight fighter revealed that he will start his own podcast and follow the likes of Rogan and Jon Anik after he hangs up his gloves, just not in the commentary booth.

 “I didn’t enjoy it (commentary) as much as I thought I was going to….It’s not something I love as much as I thought I would.
 I’d rather be on this kind of microphone speaking to the masses.”